vincentntang/vincentntang.com/content/posts/20211120-react-session-timeout-modals/index.md

 There's 2 core approaches to building the timing functionality in a timeout modal.
 One uses a `setTimeout` function that runs a check every minute and updates corresponding state.

-The other method is to manage `setTimeouts` and the corresponding event listeners to triggere the UX flow outlined above.
+The other method is to manage `setTimeouts` and the corresponding event listeners to trigger the UX flow outlined above.

 I will show you how to do the latter one.